26fe/jsonstat.py/docs/notebooks/eurostat.rst

 This Jupyter notebook shows the python library `jsonstat.py <http://github.com/26fe/jsonstat.py>`__ in action.
 It shows how to explore dataset downloaded from a data provider.
 This notebook uses some datasets from Eurostat.
 Eurostat provides a rest api to download its datasets.
-You can find details about the api
-`here <http://ec.europa.eu/eurostat/web/json-and-unicode-web-services>`__
-It is possible to use a `query builder <http://ec.europa.eu/eurostat/web/json-and-unicode-web-services/getting-started/query-builder>`__ for discovering the rest api parameters
+You can find details about the api `here <http://ec.europa.eu/eurostat/web/json-and-unicode-web-services>`__ It is possible to use a `query builder <http://ec.europa.eu/eurostat/web/json-and-unicode-web-services/getting-started/query-builder>`__ for discovering the rest api parameters.
+The following image shows the query builder:

 .. code:: python